 If combined with some garlic and spices, sir i vrhnje is typically served with bread, however, it can be the key ingredient to some more complex meals as well.

 Štrukli are sour cream tarts stuffed with cottage cheese (There we are again with the sir i vrhnje).

-This is a really wonderful, hearty and robust dish that can be prepared in many ways, fried or boiled, sweet or savory.
+This is a really wonderful dish that can be prepared in many ways, fried or boiled, sweet or savory.